Skip to main content

 Can I access Medicare or other social security benefits as a SESR visa holder?

-Citizens of certain countries have access to Medicare under reciprocal arrangements with Australia.
+Citizens of certain countries also have access to Medicare under reciprocal arrangements with Australia.

 Do I need health, character and / or English assessments for a SESR visa application?

-You will need to provide police clearances for all countries in which you have resided for 12 months or more in the last 10 years.
-There are limited exemptions to this if your employer is an accredited business sponsor
+Broadly, you will need to provide police clearances for all countries in which you have resided for 12 months or more in the last 10 years.
+There are limited exemptions to this if your employer is an accredited business sponsor.

 I need to do an English assessment for my SESR visa, which one is appropriate?